beginning of content

 Palliative care

-In some cases, especially if your cancer is advanced, your medical team will talk to you about palliative care.
-Palliative care aims to improve your quality of life by relieving your symptoms, rather than aiming to cure the cancer.
+In some situations, especially if your cancer is advanced, your medical team will talk to you about palliative care.
+Palliative care aims to improve your quality of life by relieving your symptoms rather than aiming to cure the cancer.

 Can breast cancer be prevented?

-Unfortunately, there isn’t a way to prevent breast cancer completely.
-However, addressing any risk factors can help reduce your risk.
-Lifestyle choices such as maintaining a healthy diet, keeping physically active and lowering your alcohol consumption can help to reduce your risk of breast cancer.
+Unfortunately, there isn't a way to prevent breast cancer completely.
+However, addressing any risk factors can help reduce your risk, such as by:

 Resources and support